Can I Buy Medicare Supplement Insurance While Disabled?

 If you are over 65, have Medicare Part B and sign up for Medigap during your Medigap open enrollment period, you are eligible to buy a Medigap plan regardless of disability.
 Read on to learn more about how to purchase Medigap with a disability.

-Disabled Under 65
+Medicare for Disabled Under 65

 In 27 states, Medicare Supplement Insurance companies are required to sell policies to people under age 65 who receive Medicare benefits because of a qualifying disability or medical condition.